AaravAsthana/DigitalGreen/README.md

 # DigitalGreen
 # Automatic Transcription and Classification of Agricultural Texts

-This application is designed to process files from an S3 bucket, download additional files from URLs specified in a text file, transcribe audio, summarize text, and classify the summarized content using OpenAI's GPT model.
+This application is designed to process files from local server, download additional files from URLs specified in a text file, transcribe audio, summarize text, and classify the summarized content using OpenAI's GPT model.

 ## Features

-1.Download files from an S3 bucket.
+1.Download files from the server (local in this project).

 2.Download additional files specified in a urls.txt file.